usnistgov/oscal-xslt/publish/readme.md

 Note: these installations can be touchy.
 Adapt as necessary.
 Pipelines invoked by either script can be provided with new or improved XSLT to give your data appropriate handling -- these examples are meant to serve as models, not to limit use in any way.

 At time of writing, the FOP processor produces long tracebacks.
 Silencing it requires some kind of FOP configuration setting from within Maven, or a small Java extension.
 Let us know of any easy solutions on offer.

+### PDF production using XProc 1.0 and XML Calabash

+The scripts configuring invocations of Maven can also be deconstructed into calls to XML Calabash directly under Java.
+Invoking FOP successfully using the XProc `xsl:formatter` step in XProc requires setting up XML Calabash with appropriate `jar` files on the classpath.
+See the [XML Calabash documentation](http://xmlcalabash.com/).

 ### HTML production using XSLT